top of page

 • 1000 community members

-NOURISH Myanmar prioritizes vulnerable rural communities while strengthening local economic and nutritional resilience.
+NOURISH Myanmar prioritizes vulnerable rural communities while strengthening local economic resilience, food security, and nutrition outcomes through trust-based, localized market-system approaches.

-• Supporting linkages relevant to school feeding and community programs
+• Supporting linkages connected to school feeding and community programs

-Building the technical ability of farmers and processors to adapt to climate change and produce safer, more nutritious products.
-Focus areas:
+Strengthening the technical capabilities of farmers and local processors to adapt to climate change, improve productivity, and produce safer and more nutritious food products.

 • Community-level bio-inputs and sustainable soil management

-• Technical support for SMEs in value-added processing
+• Technical support for MSMEs in value-added processing

 • Food safety and quality testing support through MILS laboratories

-Pillar 3 — Local Market Access & Demand Generation
+Pillar 3 — Market Access & Nutrition Pathways

-Connecting climate-smart farmers and local processors with new market opportunities, while improving community dietary diversity.
-Key themes:
+Connecting climate-smart farmers and local processors to inclusive market opportunities while strengthening community access to nutritious and climate-resilient foods.

-• Raising awareness on nutritious, climate-resilient food options
+• Raising awareness of nutritious and climate-resilient food options

 Key Partners